ansys/pyaedt-toolkits-antenna/doc/source/toolkit/api.rst

 ===========

 The Toolkit API contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
-In addition to methods for creating an AEDT session or connecting to an existing AEDT session, this API provides methods for synthesizing and creating an antenna.
+This API provides methods for synthesizing and creating an antenna.
 You use the Toolkit API at the toolkit level.

-The frontend makes calls to the Toolkit API.
-This API wraps some of the methods of the Antenna API.
+The common methods for creating an AEDT session or connecting to an existing AEDT session are provided by the `Common PyAEDT toolkit library <https://aedt.common.toolkit.docs.pyansys.com/>`_.

 .. currentmodule:: ansys.aedt.toolkits.antenna.backend.api